ArkThis/AHA_ObjectWorld/raw/AHA-Transformations.md

 Done.

 Now the AIP:
-Do whatever archival-Fu is necessary and convert, improve, annotate, convert or fix - to the SIP Object data.
+Do whatever archival-fu is necessary and convert, improve, annotate, convert or fix - to the SIP Object data.
 Maybe relate it to other (existing, local or remote/online) Object references.

 And tag all new Objects created in this step, with the following tag: